dweissner/dweissner.github.io/_posts/2024-11-23-Pricing-Process.md

 A better question:
 Was the price even the lever we needed to pull?
 It may not have been.
+One thing I have learned in B2B is that price more often not the right lever and often the belief that it must be pulled is a result of fear mongering.

+I'm not saying it's not possible to price ourselves out of the market but often in B2B the urge of pulling it is out of desperation of escaping a hole we ourselves have dug.

 In Deepak Malhotra gives an excellent example in his book Negotiation Genius in which he tells